johnkary/phpunit-speedtrap/README.md

 ## Usage

-Enabled it with all defaults by adding the following to your test suite's `phpunit.xml` file:
+Enable with all defaults by adding the following to your test suite's `phpunit.xml` file:

 ```xml
 <phpunit bootstrap="vendor/autoload.php">